smathot/pythontutorials/content/pages/get-started.md

 next_url: %url:syntax%

 There are many ways in which you can install and use Python.
-But if you're unsure how to get started, the instructions below are a good way to get coding quickly!
+If you're unsure how to get started, the instructions below are a good way to get coding quickly!

 ## Python 2 or 3?

 There are two main versions of Python: 2 and 3.
 The recommended version is Python 3, which is newer and actively maintained.
-Python 2 is still used occasionnaly, but only because certain Python libraries have not yet been updated to be compatible with Python 3.
+Python 2 is still used occasionally, but only because certain Python libraries have not yet been updated to be compatible with Python 3.

 ## Interactive mini exercises in the browser